 Confirming the Sony a7s to transfer images to my iPhone was very easy.
 I’m very impressed given how flaky doing the same thing on the Panasonic GM1 was.
 The Olympus OM-D M-1 and M-5 were not as hard to set up as the Panasonic but not as easy as the Sony.

 Transferring photos from the Sony to my iPhone and iPad was easy.
 I selected the Send to Smartphone option from the WiFi menu and selected one or more or all the photos I wanted to transfer.
 The camera told me to connect my iPad or iPhone to the indicated Wi-Fi access point name and provided the password to use.
-Once my iPad or iPhone was connected I launched the free Sony app and the images were transferred.
-I am very impressed at how quickly the files transferred.
-In comparison, this seemed to take transfer more slowly on the Olympus and the and Fuji X-T1.
+Once my iPad or iPhone was connected, I launched the free Sony app, and the images were transferred.
+I am very impressed with how quickly the files transferred.
+In comparison, this seemed to take transfer more slowly on the Olympus and the and Fujifilm X-T1.

 I love shooting with this camera.
-The electronic viewfinder (EVF) doesn’t get in the way and focusing is fast.
+The electronic viewfinder (EVF) doesn’t get in the way, and focusing is fast.
 I love how the Sony a7s automatically switches from live view via the back LCD to the EVF as soon as my eye is placed in the viewfinder cup.
-Though I didn’t do any test it feels faster than the Fuji X-T1 system.
-This isn’t as important to me as it was in the past – I shoot mostly landscape and my kids are done with Tae Kwon Do –, but I still have little nieces and nephews who seem to move faster than a locomotive.
+Though I didn’t do any test, it feels faster than the Fujifilm X-T1 system.
+This isn’t as important to me as it was in the past – I shoot mostly landscape, and my kids are done with Tae Kwon Do –, but I still have little nieces and nephews who seem to move faster than a locomotive.

 Gevon uses his Nikon lenses with his Sony a7.
 He has an adapter that allows him to attach his Nikon lenses to the Sony.
 Unfortunately, the Nikon lens electronics aren’t compatible with the Sony.
 Focusing must be done manually.
-Gevon has suggested that auto-focus wasn’t that import because of the focus peaking feature of the Sony a7s.
+Gevon has suggested that auto-focus wasn’t that import because of the focus peaking feature of the Sony α7s.
 I tested this out myself.
 It was easy to find and enable and worked like a charm.
-The Sony a7s basically highlighted yellow on the outlines of the object when it was in focus.
-Together with the manual focus assist – the a7s filled the viewfinder with a super zoomed in section of the subject – I had no challenges manually focusing on my subject.
+The Sony a7s highlighted yellow on the outlines of the object when it was in focus.
+Together with the manual focus assist – the α7s filled the viewfinder with a super zoomed-in section of the subject – I had no challenges manually focusing on my subject.

 This place is incredible!
 Hundreds of beers are available in draught or bottle.
 Bhavna and I were overwhelmed with choice.
 I washed down an interest interpretation of the classic Margherita pizza1 with an ale from Scotland that has kelp as one of the ingredients.
 World of Beer even has cocktails made with beer.
 I finished up my European style lunch with a “DON’T BE A JACKASS” cocktail2 and Bhavana had a “HOTI MOJITO”.